ThanhLe86/SMTP-Client/README.md

 - Simply take the boolean value of each check boxes and use it as parameters for searchEmails()
 - To be added: search within date

+### Update 24.05.2025
+Added a view local email feature.
+- To view a local email in the table, double click the email (row) you want to see

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.